NREL/HPC/docs/Documentation/Development/Containers/index.md

 salloc -A <account> -p <partition> -t <time> ...
 ```

 You can now convert the Docker image archive to an Apptainer `.sif` image on Kestrel with the following `build` command.
-Be sure to unzip the `.tar.gz` archive first:
+Be sure to first unzip the `.tar.gz` archive, and prefix the resulting `.tar` with `docker-archive://`:

 ```
 cd ${LOCAL_SCRATCH}
 module load apptainer/1.1.9
 gunzip simple_python3.tar.gz
-apptainer build simple_python3.sif simple_python3.tar
+apptainer build simple_python3.sif docker-archive://simple_python3.tar
 ```

 Once this finishes, you can invoke the container with `apptainer exec simple_python3.sif <command>`.
 Anything that follows the name of the image will be executed *from the container*, even if the same command is found on the host system.
 To illustrate, if we examine the location of the `python3` binary within the `simple_python3.sif` image and the host system (Kestrel), we see they are both called from the location `/usr/bin/python3`: